yiqing0930/Software-Development-Project/README.md

-SwapMe Application
+**Database Setup**

-Take note to Open and run the swapme.sql in MySQL Database first
+Open and run swapme.sql in MySQL Database to create the necessary tables and populate initial data.